ChrstphrHll/npc_gen/students/Abel Marsh.md

 ### Description
 - Warforged Paladin from Qualnis
 - 5th year Exploration student in Fiesn
-- smooth bronze guilded with copper, Yellow eyes, and silver skin
+- smooth silver guilded with brass, Yellow eyes, and silver skin
 - Is Equitable and Hesitant, and has Wealth as their ideal

 ### Organizations